jnunemaker/adapter-mongo/README.md

 ## Flavors

 There are two adapters included with this gem -- `:mongo` and `:mongo_atomic`. `:mongo` assumes that you are writing the full document each time. `:mongo_atomic` allows for partially updating documents.
-The difference is best show with a bit of code if you are unfamiliar.
+The difference is best shown with a bit of code.

 ```ruby
 require 'adapter/mongo_atomic'